WeblateOrg/weblate/docs/admin/install.rst

 Serving static files
 ++++++++++++++++++++

 Django needs to collect it's static files to a single directory.
 To do so, execute :samp:`./manage.py collectstatic --noinput --link`.
+This will store links to static files into directory specified by ``STATIC_ROOT`` setting.

 It is recommended to serve static files directly by your web server, you should use that for following paths: